apodgorny/gptfy/README.md

 ---

-## BaseClient Class
+## Client Class

 ### Overview
-The `BaseClient` class is a foundational class designed for client-specific operations, including loading instructions and managing client-side interaction.
+The `Client` class is a foundational class designed for client-specific operations, including loading instructions and managing client-side interaction.

 ### Initialization
-To initialize a `BaseClient`, you need:
+To initialize a `Client`, you need:

 - `conversation` (Conversation): A reference to the associated `Conversation` instance.
 - `name` (str): The name identifier for the client.